 Search Engine Optimization

 Search engine optimization is the long game for increasing organic traffic to your website.
-This is accomplished through identifying keywords in your content which signals to search engines what your content is about.
+This is accomplished through identifying keywords in your content that signal to search engines what your content is about.
 This along with other factors such as having a well-functioning website, make them more likely to show your website higher in search results.

 If you have a brick-and-mortar store, we recommend implementing local SEO to further your digital marketing strategies also!